 Whilst making the video I wanted to think about how the effects of covid-19 had impacted upon the world and how I personally felt as a mother and NHS nurse.
 I have been reading a lot during lock down, my favourite type of books being science-fiction or dystopian novels.
 I was directed by my tutor to the work of Daniel Defoe ‘A journal of the plague Year, written by a citizen continued all the while in London’.
 The book is Defoe’s fictionalised account of one mans experience during the great plague of 1665 has some frightening similarities to what we are facing in 2020.
 Uneasy jolts of recognition indeed washed over me as I read the haunting passages about the emptiness of familiar streets, and how they were told that avoidance and quarantine was the only way to stay alive.
 Defoe describes the transmission of the infection and how the unsuspecting ‘breathed death’ upon those they came into contact with.
 It seems strange to think that Defoe was describing events which took place 355 years ago as the correlation between the past and present is strikingly familiar.
 The book was published in 1772 and although it is a fictionalised account, it almost feels as Defoe is describing at least the mass fear and panic and the unknown that sits uncomfortably true with me.

-Reading the book gave me the inspiration to add what feels like the beginning of a dystopian novel to my video.
-I wanted to change it up a little from the poetry that I would normally express myself through and made the choice to write a short, creative passage as If I was an author embarking on a science-fiction novel.
+Reading the book gave me the inspiration to add what feels like the beginning of a dystopian novel to my video in the form of poetry.
+I wanted to add my own voice as this video project was a result of the effects of covid-19 on me personally, and how I was feeling.
+I also wanted to experiment with sound in the form of a heartbeat, to give the viewer the claustrophobic feel of being underneath the bricks.
 The question ‘what if’ lingering in the air with the realisation of ‘this is actually happening’ reaching the viewer by the end of the short video.
-It didn’t take me long all to pen down the passage that was bubbling to the surface and I intend to read this and add it to the video to enhance the images further.
+It didn’t take me long all to pen down the passage that was bubbling to the surface and I intend to read this and add it to the video to enhance the images.

 The finished video will be uploaded as a proposal for the online exhibition and will be available on YouTube once complete.